 1) “Strong Theist” – I do not question the existence of God, I know he exist.

 The most common understanding of “strong theist” is someone who believes there is at least one God that exists (and I use “God” to include any God, monotheistic or polytheist).
-Dr. Dawkins introduces a condition of certainty here to be a “strong theist” where normally when we discuss the question of “Does God exist? “ we are asking a question about ontology, not epistemological knowledge nor about if the person being ask questions the existence of God or not. #1 seems to assert knowledge in the strong case of belief which is Kap→ Cap or knowledge implies certainty.
-Knowledge however is most often not held in the strong case…but to a weak case belief condition or ~(Kap → Cap) ^ (Kap → Bap) which is knowledge doesn’t require certainty, but does require belief (Armstrong).
-One can be a “strong atheist” without never questioning the existence of God, nor does it require knowledge to be a “strong theist”.
+Dr. Dawkins introduces conditions of indubitably and “closed mindedness” here to be a “strong theist” where normally when we discuss the question of “Does God exist? “ we are asking a question about ontology, not epistemological knowledge nor about if the person being ask questions the existence of God or not, nor one of epistemological virtues (such as being open minded). #1 seems to assert in some sense a degree of certainty, while knowledge in the strong case of belief which is Kap→ Cap or knowledge implies certainty, but knowledge however is most often not held in the strong case…but to a weak case belief condition or ~(Kap → Cap) ^ (Kap → Bap) which is knowledge doesn’t require certainty, but does require belief (Armstrong 1970).
+One can be a “strong atheist” who still questions the existence of God, nor does it require knowledge to be a “strong theist”.
 This use of “strong atheist” often confuses people as the are unsure if “strong atheist” refers to someone who merely believes God does not exits or to the Dawkins scale which includes two other conditions of “unquestioning” and “knowing”.

 2) “De facto theist” -”I cannot know for certain but I strongly believe in God”